-Jupyter notebook is a browser-based IDE for coding, visualizing, documenting and collaborating.
-It is very popular among data scientists and machine learning engineer community.
+Jupyter notebook is a browser-based IDE for coding, visualizing, documenting, and collaborating.
+It is very popular among data scientists and the machine learning engineer community.
 Perhaps the main reason behind this popularity is the ease of documenting one’s work and sharing it with others.
 This is why it is called a notebook.
-It supports Python, R and Julia programming languages.
+It supports Python, R, and Julia programming languages.

 Jupyter notebook can be easily installed on your laptop or local workstation.
 The easiest way to set up is to install Anaconda which is a popular data science distribution for Python and R that offers Jupyter notebook IDE out of the box.

 Sometimes your laptop or computer configurations might not be good enough to train machine learning models efficiently with time.
 This is especially true when training big deep neural networks that might take too much time on your laptop CPU.
 Deep learning models train fast on GPUs (NVIDIA), but they are very expensive to purchase and set up on your laptop.
 Even if you purchase a GPU, you will find that very soon it will become outdated due to the fast-evolving computational hardware industry.

 This is where GPU compute power offered by various cloud platforms can be very useful and cost-effective.
 The leading cloud platforms in this area are Google Cloud Platform and AWS EC2.
 But even these platforms require you to set up everything on their cloud as per your needs.
 It might not be easy for everyone to make their hands dirty in setting up a cloud platform, especially for beginners.
 A beginner should focus on machine learning and deep learning, not on setting up cloud platforms.